-5. Three reference forms and/or letters of reference.
-These should include one academic/professional reference, one character reference, and one pastoral reference.
+5. The School of Counseling requires three reference forms and/ or letters of reference.
+These should include one academic/ professional reference, one character reference, and one pastoral reference.
+The School of Ministry requires one reference ministry form and does not require character or academic reference.